Home > Basics > What Is a Resume?

 Volunteer Experience

-If you have relevant volunteer experience, you can include a volunteer experience section.
-It’s formatted like a work experience section, but it needs to be clear that you were a volunteer, not an intern or that this was a paid job.
-You can also choose whether or not to include your volunteer duties as bullet points.
+If you have relevant experience, you can include a volunteer section.
+It’s formatted like the work experience section, but it needs to be clear that you were a volunteer, not an intern or that this was a paid job.

 Certificates